Demonising Justin Gatlin

 • In order to participate in competitions, students had to visit the Medical Office.

 RUSADA later upgraded its estimation to 74 ADRVs connected with its investigation.
 At first glance, in comparison with RUSADA’s bombastic June 2019 statement, the IWG’s findings appear somewhat tame.
 Its Report emphasises that it did not discover any cases where doctors or officials at the College had administered prohibited substances to athletes or students, or any cases where athletes or students had used prohibited substances.
+It did find evidence about the administration of prohibited methods in excess of WADA’s permissible limits.

 Except in the course of medical treatment, intravenous infusions were prohibited by WADA from 2005 until 2012.
 In 2012, the Prohibited List prohibited intravenous infusions of more than 50mL per six hour period, unless required during the course of hospital treatment.
 In 2018, WADA changed this definition to prohibiting intravenous infusions of more than 100mL per 12 hour period, except for those received during the course of ‘hospital treatments, surgical procedures or clinical diagnostic investigations’.